Operation-Adversarial Scenario Generation: Numerical Experiments

-We obtained the hourly DA and RT net load from January 1st, 2018 to January 4th, 2021 (1100 days in total) from NYISO and randomly split the data in 1000 days for training the OA-cGAN, as described in Sections~\ref{subsec:Training} and \ref{subsec:Gradient}, and 100 days for testing as described in Section~\ref{ssec:reserve_testing}.
+We obtained the hourly DA and RT net load from January 1st, 2018 to January 4th, 2021 (1100 days in total) from NYISO and randomly split the data in 1050 days for training the OA-cGAN, as described in Sections~\ref{subsec:Training} and \ref{subsec:Gradient}, and 50 days for testing as described in Section~\ref{ssec:reserve_testing}.
 Fig.~\ref{fig:real_load} shows the DA and RT load profiles for four selected days (Jan.
 1st, Apr.
 10th, Jul.
 20th, Oct.
 30th 2018) in each zone drawn from each quarter of the year.
 It can be seen that for each zone and each quarter the forecast errors exhibit distinct seasonal characteristics.
-Thus, we decide to use quarters at labels in the OA-cGAN training, i.e. the load in the first (Jan.--Mar.), second (Apr.--Jun.), third (Jul.--Sep.) and fourth (Oct.--Dec.) quarter are labeled as 0, 1, 2, and 3 respectively.
+Thus, we decide to use quarters at labels in the OA-cGAN training, i.e., the load in the first (Jan.--Mar.), second (Apr.--Jun.), third (Jul.--Sep.) and fourth (Oct.--Dec.) quarter are labeled as 0, 1, 2, and 3 respectively.
 Note that this labeling system is used in this paper for the simplicity of illustration.
 To generate errors with more specific properties, one can use more complicated labeling systems, which include more information of the target day, such as the daily temperature or the precipitation.

-The normalized errors in the 11 zones and the whole NYISO system with the same label (label=0) are shown in Fig.~\ref{fig:error_12_zones}, where the blue lines are the real normalized errors in year 2018, the red line in the middle of each sub-figure is the average of the blue lines in the same sub-figure, and the light blue areas indicate the possible distribution area of the errors according to historical data.
+The normalized errors in Zone 1 with different labels are shown in Fig.~\ref{fig:error_zone 1}, and the normalized errors in the 11 zones and the whole NYISO system with the same label (label=0) are shown in Fig.~\ref{fig:error_12_zones}.
+The blue lines in Fig.~\ref{fig:error_zone 1} and Fig.~\ref{fig:error_12_zones} are the real normalized errors in year 2018, the red line in the middle of each sub-figure is the average of the blue lines in the same sub-figure, and the light blue areas indicate the possible distribution area of the errors according to historical data.

+The rationality of the labeling system in this case study is further illustrated in Fig.~\ref{fig:error_zone 1}.
+Note that the characteristics of errors with different labels are significantly different from the following two aspects.
+First, the average errors with different labels have different shapes.
+For example, the average error curves with labels 0 and 1 are upward protruding, while the curves with labels 2 and 3 are downward protruding.
+Second, the width of the distribution areas of errors with different labels are different.
+For example, the distribution area of errors with label 1 is noticeably wider than with label 3.
+Thus, with this labeling system, the characters of errors can be distinguished.

 Fig.~\ref{fig:error_12_zones} displays differences among the normalized errors in 11 zones.
 For example, in Zone 3, the errors approximately evenly distribute between $-0.5$ and $0.5$ and have an average value close to 0, while in Zone 3, all the errors are positive and the maximum error is around 2.